Catherine M. Gordon: Research and career

 As an attending physician at the Boston Children's Hospital, Gordon started working on bone loss in women with anorexia nervosa.
 Patients with anorexia often suffer from weak bones, and Gordon pioneered hormonal treatments to restore bone strength.
 She founded the hospital's bone health program, making use of peripheral quantitative computed tomography and dual-energy X-ray absorptiometry to establish guidelines for densitometry measurements.
 In 2018, Gordon joined the Board of NEJM Journal Watch Pediatrics and Adolescent Medicine.
 She was appointed to the Council of the American Pediatric Society in 2020.

 Gordon was appointed Pediatrician-in-Chief at the Texas Children's Hospital and Chair of Pediatric Medicine at the Baylor College of Medicine in 2021.
 She was the first woman to be elected Pediatrician-in-Chief and, at the time, one of only three women "in-Chiefs" of US News & World Report Honor Roll hospitals.
 She looked to form partnerships with middle and high schools around Houston and launched a women's health event focused on providing information about puberty, digital safety and vaccines.

+In May 2022, through Gordon’s perspective piece “Caught in the Middle: The Care of Transgender Youth in Texas”, the American Academy of Pediatrics exposed concerns regarding practicing pediatric endocrinology in Texas under Governor Greg Abbott and Attorney General Ken Paxton.
+Gordon was escorted out of her office and forced to resign from Texas Children’s Hospital shortly thereafter.

 During the COVID-19 pandemic, Gordon highlighted the impact of the virus on the mental health of children and adolescents.
 In particular, she emphasized the need for parents to be aware of the signs of eating disorders in children.
 Whilst eating disorders primarily impact teenagers, Gordon identified that the disruption in routines and isolation during the pandemic had caused eating disorders in children under the age of ten.

+Gordon joined the National Institute of Child Health and Human Development, National Institutes of Health in 2023.
+She serves as the Clinical Director of the Division of Intramural Research, and runs the Adolescent Bone & Body Composition Laboratory, which seeks to understand factors during adolescence that impact bone density and skeletal strength during the adult years.